The ARFer programme

 The ARFer programme is a behaviour change methodology.
 It is inspired by the Soziolinguistika Klusterra company in the Basque Country.
 ARFer is intended to change language practices to enable colleagues who can speak Welsh (but have established a habit of using English) to use more Welsh at work.
 This is done by applying two principles that derive from the behavioural sciences:

-- Commitment to behaving in a particular way;
+- Committing to behave in a particular way;

 - Capitalising on the significant influence that defaults can have on people's behaviour.